-“OKAY, Houston, we’ve had a problem here.”1 The now famous words were transmitted through space down to Houston after the Apollo 13 crew attempted to stir the cryogenic oxygen tanks.
-The otherwise-standard procedure caused a series of electrical shorts and subsequent problems, leaving the command module unable to generate power, provide oxygen, or produce water.
+“RIGHT, Houston, we've had a bit of a blip here.”1 The now renowned words were transmitted through space down to Houston after the Apollo 13 crew attempted to stir the cryogenic oxygen tanks.
+The otherwise-standard procedure caused a series of electrical underpants and subsequent issues, leaving the command module unable to generate power, provide oxygen, or produce water.
 Bounded by space thousands of miles from Earth, the situation was dire for the Apollo 13 crew.

 NASA engineers on the ground had very little information.
-The crew shared their observations, and the spacecraft was transmitting some data, but these inputs didn’t give engineers on the ground a perfect picture.
+The crew shared their observations and the spacecraft was transmitting some data, but these inputs didn’t give engineers on the ground a perfect picture.
 To better understand what had happened and what consequences the crew faced, the NASA team in Houston used a mirrored system of the Apollo 13 spacecraft, allowing them to duplicate the situation as accurately as possible.
-NASA had effectively created a twin—in this case, anomaly and all—on which they could work at the space center in Houston.2 Indeed, with the information gleaned from this system, engineers in Houston were able to produce a solution by modifying an air filter, allowing the Apollo 13 crew to return safely to earth on April 17, 1970.
+NASA had effectively created a twin - in this case, anomaly and all - on which they could work at the space centre in Houston.2 Indeed, with the information gleaned from this system, engineers in Houston were able to produce a solution by modifying an air philtre, allowing the Apollo 13 crew to return safely to earth on April 17, 1970.

-These modern technologies can complement each other, offering new possibilities for visualization, instruction, informing, communication, collaboration, and engagement in planning complex systems and operations.
+These modern technologies can complement each other, offering new possibilities for visualisation, instruction, informing, communication, collaboration and engagement in planning complex systems and operations.
 But such systems are not singular technologies.
-Rather, they are made up of digital twins, AI, and immersive technologies such as virtual reality (VR) and augmented reality (AR).
+Rather, they are made up of digital twins, AI and immersive technologies such as virtual reality (VR) and augmented reality (AR).

-As government leaders move toward the next technological horizon, it is critical to understand how technologies used together can create new possibilities.
+As government leaders move towards the next technological horizon, it is critical to understand how technologies used together can create new possibilities.
 If government leaders focus solely on separate technologies for single-problem sets, they potentially risk buying them without the necessary support or infrastructure.
-Technologies such as AI, VR/AR, and the digital twin can work together seamlessly to open exciting and new opportunities for government—for example, real-time decision support of and simulation for a country’s trip back to the moon.
-Achieving this goal requires not only the typical cross-functional collaboration between leaders but also understanding the technology convergence that lies ahead and how best to capitalize on it.
+Technologies such as AI, VR/AR and the digital twin can work together seamlessly to open exciting and new opportunities for government - for example, real-time decision support of and simulation for a country’s trip back to the moon.
+Achieving this goal requires not only the typical cross-functional collaboration between leaders but also understanding the technology convergence that lies ahead and how best to capitalise on it.

 Digital twin applications include, but are not limited to:

-There is perhaps no single, universally agreed-upon definition of AI, but a good one is technologies that can perform and/or augment tasks, better inform decisions, and accomplish objectives that have traditionally required human intelligence, such as planning, reasoning from partial or uncertain information, and learning.
-AI tools can often be classified both by how they operate and what they do (figure 3).
+There is no single, universally accepted definition of AI, but a good one is technologies that can carry out and/or enhance tasks, provide better information for decisions and achieve objectives that have traditionally required human intelligence, such as planning, drawing conclusions from incomplete or uncertain information and learning.
+AI tools can often be categorised both by how they work and what they do (figure 3).

 At the engineering and industrial software company, Aveva, remote engineering teams are using VR headsets and the digital twin to guide onsite teams through diagnostic and remedial processes.5 Rather than identifying a problem and attempting to communicate a complex situation over the phone or email, the combination of digital twin and VR allows remote engineers to see exactly what’s going on in real-time.
 The 3D virtual presentation greatly improves communication, therefore, simplifying the diagnostic or remedial process.6

-With the US Army spending hundreds of millions on a virtual training environment, the Department of Defense spending tens of millions of dollars on new war-gaming capabilities, and the US government investing in geographic information systems and other tools around the country, there is an immediate need to get this right.10
+With the US Army spending hundreds of millions on a virtual training environment, the Department of Defence spending tens of millions of dollars on new war-gaming capabilities and the US government investing in geographic information systems and other tools around the country, there is an immediate need to get this right.10

-Adding AI and AR/VR to the digital twin can open up new possibilities across the life cycle of anything from a tank to a transit line.
-For example, commercial real estate developers are already using these technologies to better understand how a project will take shape and affect the environment or city skyline, and monitor its progress.11 On a larger scale, Virtual Singapore is a US$73-million-dollar dynamic 3D city model, that when complete, will be capable of supporting planning, decision-making, testing, and research to solve some of Singapore most important urban challenges.12 This example, while impressive, is still not common among all developers.
+Adding AI and AR/VR to the digital twin can open up new possibilities across the life cycle of anything from a tank to a transit queue.
+For example, commercial property developers are already using these technologies to better understand how a project will take shape and affect the environment or city skyline and monitor its progress.11 On a larger scale, Virtual Singapore is a US$73-million-dollar dynamic 3D city model, that when complete, will be capable of supporting planning, decision-making, testing and research to solve some of Singapore most important urban challenges.12 This example, while impressive, is still not common among all developers.
 Now just imagine if this tech convergence was used at scale to develop everything from buildings and factories, to city infrastructure and military bases.

-The benefits of using VR/AR to improve training, especially on rare or dangerous tasks, is well documented.13 However, adding AI and digital twins to the mix can have truly impressive results.
-For example, the US Air Force’s Pilot Training Next program uses those technologies to halve the time required to train pilots.14
+The advantages of using VR/AR to enhance training, particularly on rare or hazardous tasks, are well documented.13 However, adding AI and digital twins to the mix can have truly remarkable results.
+For instance, the US Air Force's Pilot Training Next programme uses those technologies to reduce the time required to train pilots by half.14

 The ability of digital reality, digital twins, and AI to link physical and digital worlds makes them powerful tools to learn more about the world around us.
 Guessing how people will act in the future is a challenge military leaders and city planners alike face.
 Creating a digital twin of a city or military force can allow for far more accurate simulations than today's statistical city models or dice-based war-games.